RedHatGov/redhatgov.github.io/content/workshops/openshift_service_mesh/lab4.1_routingtraffic.md

 ...
 ```

 Most of the virtual services do not have specific configurations.
-However, the `userprofile` virtual service routes specifically to version `v2` of the `userprofile` microservice.
+However, the 'userprofile' virtual service routes specifically to version 'v2' of the 'userprofile' microservice.

 Let's deploy these routing rules:
 ```